sebastien-bartoli/eu-cookie/README.md

 ## Usage

 Upload the folder anywhere on the internet, but preferably on one of your webserver.
-Replace the options in `index.html` with your context.
+Replace the options in `index.html` (see below) with your context.

 Only options 4 through 7 will need to be changed :